Stronger demand in Europe boosts global PC demand

 In the United States, PC shipments totaled 15.5 million units, down 3.5 percent, but less than the 6.1 percent decline Gartner had predicted.

-Kitagawa said demand would pick up somewhat in the course of the year after the release of Intel's (INTC.O) Ivy Bridge and Microsoft's (MSFT.O) Windows 8, but cautioned th e new products wou ld not stimulate demand as much as the industry hoped.
+Kitagawa said demand would pick up somewhat in the course of the year after the release of Intel's Ivy Bridge and Microsoft's Windows 8, but cautioned the new products would not stimulate demand as much as the industry hoped.

 (Reporting By Nicola Leske; Editing by Leslie Gevirtz)